dttutty/hpc_homework/hw1/readme.md

 2. Do the performance improvements meet your expectations?
 Why or why not?
 The results align with my expectations in terms of parallel efficiency: larger problems benefit significantly from parallelism,  smaller ones suffer from parallel overhead.

 3. What is the optimal number of threads for CG on your system?
 Why?
 The optimal number of threads for each class is shown in the table above.
 From this, we can conclude that:
 - As the size of the problem increases, more threads are required to fully exploit the advantages of parallelism, leading to a higher speedup ratio.
 - For smaller problems, the parallelization overhead is relatively significant compared to the computational workload, so the optimal number of threads is smaller.

-For small size problem, the overhead of parallel is relatively big, so the best thread nums is smaller.
+# Optional

 1. Evaluate how loop unrolling affects the performance of parallel codes.
 Unrolled versions of one of the loops in conj-grad is given in comments in the source file.
 Run these versions, and possibly add your own, and compare the parallel performance with the rolled version.
+As we can see from the above tables, the performance is basically unchanged for large-sized problems.
+For small-sized problems (Class S), there is a slight improvement in performance.